RobertElder/CS452/io/kernel4/readme.rst

 Dynamic Memory Allocation
 -------------------------

-A simple, but linear time, Dynamic Memory Allocation or heap was implemented.
+A simple, Dynamic Memory Allocation or heap was implemented.
+For this deliverable it has been refactored to use constant time allocation and deallocation.
 It is currently used for storing Kernel Messages.

 It uses an array of booleans to track which blocks of memory have been allocated.
 The blocks of memory are implemented as a ``char`` array.